Locksets and Security Accessories for Your Home

-Mortise locks are used in student housing and a number of apartment buildings.
-A flat box deadbolt design, the lock fits into a recessed door that includes two faceplates.
+Mortise locks are often used in residential living facilities, like student housing and apartment complexes.
+They have a flat box deadbolt design, where the lock fits into a recessed door that includes two faceplates.
 The lock has a pin tumbler mechanism which can be operated from either side except when the door is locked.
 It operates by turning the inside knob, or through the use of a key from the outside.

 Rim Latch Lock

 This type of lock has a rim cylinder on one side of the lock and a surface mount latch on the other side.
-These locks can be set to auto lock and are popular in residential facilities.
-When used for an external door, they are coupled with a deadbolt lock.
+Because these sets lock automatically when closed, they are popular in residential facilities.
+When used for an exterior door, they are coupled with a deadbolt lock.

-Are there other types of locks that are used among these types of facilities?
+Are there other types of locks for residential settings?

 Privacy locksets are used within interior rooms.
-These types of locks have locking buttons on the inside knob, but no key is usually needed, as they are used in restroom and bedrooms that have multiple accessibility needs.
+These types of hardware have locking buttons on the inside knob, but no key is needed to lock or unlock, as they are used in restroom and bedrooms that have multiple accessibility needs.
 These types of locksets are used with knobs or levers and can be easily opened from the outside with a slim object in cases of emergency.

 All locks are classified under specific grades to meet certain requirements.
 Locks are categorized in either Grade 1, 2 or 3.
 Here are the differences:

-Grade 1 locks are the best and can be considered the highest grade security available.
+- Grade 1 locks are considered the best security available.
 These locks meet all commercial building standards and can also be used in residential facilities through deadbolt locks.
 Locks that meet ANSI Grade 1 include commercial lever handles, but do not include standard knobs, mortise locks, or handle sets.